z3l4w5/tintin-space/content/docs/part1/chapter5/4/_index.md

 We can do a lot more with the template language than just build web page templates.
 We can use the Go template language at various places to remove repetitive work and enhance the day-to-day workflows dealing with content.
 We can invent new shortcodes that enhance Markdown to provide a new feature.
 We can create archetypes or templates for content so that when we start to write the content later, we have a page with the essential metadata prefilled.

-## 5.4.1Template code in shortcodes
+## 5.4.1 Template code in shortcodes

 Shortcodes (which we used in chapter 4) are not just snippets of HTML.
 They are snippets of templates that have access to the complete template functionality.
 We can access all the variables of the site in them and can use those along with the passed parameters and the inner content to write our logic to render the shortcode.